 - 1 teaspoon garlic powder

 - ⅛ – ¼ teaspoon cayenne, adjust to taste

 - Add all of the ingredients to an instant pot, secure the lid, close the pressure valve and cook for 5 minutes at high pressure.

 - Naturally release pressure (or NPR for 10 minutes, then release pressure).

 - Using two forks, shred the chicken right into the curry (or you can remove the chicken and cut it into chunks if you prefer)

-- Garnish with cilantro if desired and serve.
+- Garnish with cilantro and serve with basmati rice if desired.